isomerpages/isomerpages-govtech/media/technews/_posts/2018-02-18-kondo-mania-digital-decluttering-made-easy.md

 ### **1. MyInfo**

 Does filling in forms spark joy?
 Probably not.
-Now, with [MyInfo](https://www.singpass.gov.sg/myinfo/intro) — a government-verified database of personal data — you no longer need to manually key in your personal information when applying for government digital services or certain private sector services.
-Simply grant your consent and the relevant information such as your identification number and contact details will be automatically added to online documents and shared with the service provider.
+Now, with [MyInfo](https://www.singpass.gov.sg/myinfo/intro) — a government-verified personal data platform — you no longer need to manually key in your personal information when applying for government digital services or certain private sector services.
+Simply consent and the relevant information such as your identification number and contact details will be automatically added to online documents and shared with the service provider.

 ### **2. Parking.sg**